1912 Detroit Electric

 1912 Detroit Restoration Fund

 After 30 years with conventional lead acid batteries our Detroit has now been fitted with a replica set of nickel iron batteries.
-This project, funded by a generous anonymous donor, commenced in 2018 includes maple wood battery boxes carefully crafted to reflect the original mounting and configuration.
+This project, funded by a generous donor, commenced in 2018 includes maple wood battery boxes carefully crafted to the original factory specifications.

-VEVA owns this 1912 Detroit Electric car which was manufactured by the Anderson Car company in Detroit.
-It was purchased new in 1912 at a cost which exceeded a large house of the day.
-It was owned by Mrs. Florence French, a doctor's wife who after being widowed, lived at the Empress Hotel in Victoria.
-It was kept charged in the hotel garage by the staff and was delivered to the hotel entrance whenever she phoned for the car.
-It was driven regularly until the late1950's and was a featured historic car at Vancouver's Expo 86.
+VEVA owns this 1912 Detroit Electric car that was manufactured by the Anderson Electric Car Company in Detroit.
+It was purchased new in 1912 at a cost that exceeded the price of a respectable urban house of the day.
+It was owned by Dr. Cecil and Florence French, who lived at the Empress Hotel in Victoria.
+The couple moved to Victoria from Washington DC in 1920.
+Cecil was a respected veterinarian and even looked after Teddy Roosevelts dogs while in living in Washington.
+The car was kept charged in the Empress Hotel's garage and was delivered to the hotel entrance whenever they phoned for the car.
+It was driven regularly until the 1950's and was a featured historic car at Vancouver's Expo 86.

-The front and rear compartments were filled with the optional Nickel-Iron batteries which gave it a range of close to 100 miles.
-The still fully-operational batteries finally had to be replaced in the late 1980s due to the Bakelite cases starting to leak.
+The front and rear compartments were filled with the optional nickel-iron batteries which gave it a range of close to 100 miles.
+The still fully-operational batteries finally had to be replaced in 1993 due to the steel cases starting to leak.

-Today, the car is owned and maintained by the Vancouver Electric Vehicle Association and is a permanent feature exhibit at the BC Hydro Stave Falls Powerhouse Museum near Mission.
+Today, the car is owned and maintained by the Vancouver Electric Vehicle Association and is a permanent feature exhibit at the BC Hydro Powerhouse at Stave Falls museum near Mission.
 Coincidentally, that historic 55 megawatt powerhouse was also built in 1912 and only recently replaced by a 90 megawatt hydro plant.

-Steering is via a tiller bar operated by the right hand and speed is controlled by the left hand.
+A tiller operates the steering instead of a wheel.
+Speed is controlled by a lever with the left hand.
 There are two brake pedals for redundancy and to increase braking effectiveness.
-As various speeds are selected, a rotary switch style controller places two, factory original, 40 volt battery banks in parallel or series (80V) and also selects various windings on the motor.
-For starting off and low-speed operation (1st speed) there is a large power resistor in series to provide gentle, single speed movement in forward or reverse.
+There are no brakes on the front wheels, only on the rear wheels.
+As various speeds are selected, a rotary switch style controller places two 40 volt battery banks in parallel or in series and also selects various windings on the motor.
+For starting off and low-speed operation there is a large power resistor in series to provide gentle, lurch-free movement.

-The motor has never been serviced and closely resembles elevator motors of the day, many of which are still in daily operation.
-In place of a horn is a DC-operated bell activated from a button on end of the tiller lever.
+The motor has received minimal service and closely resembles elevator motors of the day, many of which are still in daily operation.
+In place of a horn, there is an electrically operated bell activated by a button on the end of the speed control lever.
 The wheels are wooden-spoked.
 There is seating for 3 people.
-The car body is made from rust-proof sheet aluminum with a steel and wooden chassis.
+The car body is made from wood and aluminum with a steel chassis.

-A 1936 letter from the Thomas Edison Battery Company to Dr. French acknowledges the longevity of the car's nickel-iron based Edison cells, at the time 24 years old.
-Indeed, these cells performed well in the car until 1990.
+A 1936 letter from the Thomas Edison Battery Company to Dr. French acknowledges the longevity of the car's nickel-iron based Edison cells.

 VEVA welcomes new members!